JonasJurczok/maven101/tasks/04_tests/tests.md

 usually involve deploying the artifact to an application server or starting up a database.

 The interesting aspect of this is that your build will fail if your tests fail, thus preventing you from receiving an artifact in the end.
-This way you cannot (even by accident or thorugh an automated pipeline) deploy something that has failing tests. **This of course only works if your tests cover all your use cases ;)**
+This way you cannot (even by accident or through an automated pipeline) deploy something that has failing tests. **This of course only works if your tests cover all your use cases ;)**

 Again, the task is to make the project build work using `mvn clean verify -Ptask4`.